samueljuamoc/samueljuamoc/README.md

 ### Hi there 👋
 Electronics Engineer.
-Here you can find my library of code.
-Code for training and learning purposes.
+Here's my code library for training and learning purposes.
 Some things are mine, some others are exercises from other creators.
 Cheers!